-Shares outstanding is a stock market term that helps investors understand the value of a publicly traded company.
 The number of outstanding stock shares is an important component of several stock evaluation metrics.
-When a company sells shares or buys back shares, the event will change the value of the stock performance calculations.
+When a company sells shares or buys back shares from the open market, the event will change the value of the stock performance calculations.

 Calculating Shares Outstanding